Here are some things to keep in mind when you rent a single-occupancy room through the International Housing Office.

 It is prohibited to smoke in your room and in the common areas.

-Household waste must be disposed of in the appropriate containers.
+Household waste must be disposed of in the appropriate containers, and it is you as tenant who is responsible for disposing of the waste.
 You are not allowed to keep bags of waste in the corridor.
 Check with your Area caretaker where these refuse chambers are located.

 If you plan to bring a pet with you, contact the IHO for guidance in advance.

 You are allowed to have parties in your room and corridor, but keep in mind that you, as the host, are responsible for any damages or disturbances that are caused, including any possible turn-outs by Bostaden's security company.
 Think about your neighbours and try to keep things quiet at night and in the mornings.
 If you are disturbed by your neighbours, try to talk to them.